wnqnguo/Android-Todo-App/README.md

 The following **additional** features are implemented:

 * [x] List anything else that you can get done to improve the app functionality!
-* -Addinged expandable list view using google material's recyclerview
+* -Added expandable list view using google material's recyclerview
 * -used a 3rd party library to creat custom adptors
+* -allow user to create lists and add tasks to them